mcgraphix/mason/README.md

 A simple horizontal masonry layout that works with dynamically sized items

 ## To use
-This module works by looking at all "bricks" within a container and then positioning them within the container doings its best to following rule:
+This module works by looking at all "bricks" within a container and then positioning them within the container doing its best to following rule:

 - Each brick should be placed as close to the top as possible